Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 * different code style
 * hard-to-figure-out-stuff without meaningful comments
 * huge changesets (try to push more often, that helps)
-* endless discussions (I'm the captain and the captain is in charge of the spaceship)
+* endless discussions (I'm the captain and the captain is in charge of this spaceship)

 ## So, you are brave enough?